 |Shentsung, the “Divine Emperor” [was] a good and just man and he had a round and well-proportioned face, like those of his imperial ancestors.
 It was not until after Shentsung that the emperors of the Sung dynasty began to show distinctly degenerate traits in their physiognomy.3|

 Zen must be experienced, you can’t learn about it through reading.
 There’s an ecstasy in meditation and yoga that must be experienced to be understood.

 Many teachers of meditation and yoga aim their teaching at intermediate or advanced students.
 If you’re a beginner, make sure your teacher/video/book is for beginners.
 Meditation and yoga should be easy and fun.
 If your yoga routine can’t be done by the average 90-year-old, then it’s not a routine for beginners.

 If you practice once a week for a year, you probably won’t make much progress, just as if you plant a tree and water it once a week for a year, it won’t live.
 You need to water the tree every day for three weeks, then it will put down roots, then it can survive on its own.
 The same is true of meditation/yoga: it’s better to do it daily for three weeks than weekly for a year.
 If you do it for 30-45 minutes a day for three weeks, it may leave a permanent mark on you, it may put down roots in your soul.

 I started doing meditation/yoga about 25 years ago, using Jon Kabat-Zinn’s book Full Catastrophe Living, and the tapes that accompanied the book.
-I quickly became an enthusiastic convert, and gave copies of the book to several friends/relatives (of course, I would never copy a tape).
+I quickly became an enthusiastic convert, and gave copies of the book to several friends/relatives.
 It’s probably the most valuable thing I’ve ever learned, and I think it’s the most valuable thing for a college student to learn.

 Though I haven’t read the book in many years, I still use the tapes.
 There are four tapes: